gospel-desk/www.logstown.com/_posts/2020-03-27-first-three-iconographers.md

 ---
 layout: post
 heading: First Three Iconographers Join the Twelve Believers Project
-excerpt: "Symeon van Donkelaar, Jonathan Pageau, and Federico Aguirre are to make new images of St. Bartimaeus, the Centurion, and St. Mary of Bethany."
+excerpt: "Symeon van Donkelaar, Jonathan Pageau, and Federico Aguirre are making new images of St. Bartimaeus, the Centurion, and St. Mary of Bethany."
 is_published: yes
 ---